AcandoNorway/XmlToRdf/README.md

 <p>&nbsp;</p>
 ## uuidBasedIdInsteadOfBlankNodes(String baseNamespace)

-By default or elements are converted to blank nodes.
-Elements can alse be converted to regular RDF nodes with a UUID as the node ID.
+Generate IRIs for elements by using a UUID instead of using blank nodes.
  Blank nodes are locally unique, while UUIDs are globally unique.
 UUIDs take time to generate, depending on your system, and will make the conversion from XML to RDF considerably slower.
 UUID based identifiser require a namespace to be used for the final IRI, if the namespace is
  "http://data.example.org/" then the IRI of the resource would be http://data.example.org/94210b03-3000-4064-8675-0303ff9b3c27"